 In the Paris Opera district, the laboratory of a certain doctor Monteil offered beauty products made from radioactive rubber: masks, chin pieces, neck bands, ankle bands and slimming belts.
 The radioactive rubber, to be worn half an hour a day, "made you loose weight fast, without affecting your health".

 The beauties of the 1920s were happily protected from these ‘charlatans’ due to the exorbitant prices of the radioactive substances.
-The pharmaceutical preparations contained very little radium, around 100 Becquerels per gram: therefore they were virtually harmless (cf. note).
+The pharmaceutical preparations contained very little radium, around 100 Becquerels per gram: therefore they were virtually harmless.
+One hundred becquerels represents roughly the activity of a litre of milk, which is due to potassium-40.
+In the 1920s, a gram of radium cost the equivalent of the fortune required to buy a nice building in Paris.

 Oradium wool was recommended for babies due to extraordinary effects of organic stimulation of cells transmitted by the radium.